jet-/tinyacc/README.md

 Do an initial data entry to initialise the data - for example loading your bank accounts/cards and cash, I am doing it by:

-	cash -- Ammount -- Other
+	cash -- Amount -- Other

 Or